exploring self-realization, sacred personhood, and full humanity

 Occam’s Razor ornately gilded

-Occam’s Razor is a principle of simplicity.
+Occam’s Razor is a principle of well-constructed economy and parsimony.
 Any new theory, to be credible, should exhibit a beauty of simplicity, in that, assumptions should be kept to a barest elegant minimum.
 The theory with the fewest assumptions, the simplest in construction, is most likely to be correct.
 It needs to offer elegance, symmetry, clarity, brilliance, and harmony.
-Nothing can added that doesn’t need to be there.
+Nothing can be added that doesn’t need to be there.
 And we use “Occam’s Razor” (William of Ockham, circa 1300 AD) to shave away all unnecessary detail.

 Why should simplicity and beauty rule our judgments?
 Because, as per the opinions of some of history’s greatest scientists – Newton, Einstein, Heisenberg, Schrodinger, Born, Wheeler, Penrose, Dirac, Watson, Bohm, and others – Nature is revealed as simplicity itself, beautiful in essence, once we truly see how things work.